 Volunteers and placement students continue to play an active and important role within GWL, with each individual bringing unique skills and abilities that combine collectively to create a valuable and positive environment for volunteers and users alike.
 Volunteers often view donating their time as a step towards building confidence, value and self-esteem and also developing new skills.
-The Library is able to be flexible in meeting these needs and offers a safe, supportive space where women of all ages and from a wide range of backgrounds are encouraged to develop proficiency and ability in many areas.
+The women of all ages and from a wide range of backgrounds are encouraged to develop proficiency and ability in many areas.